Shivayetii/python/python/mongoDB/notes/README.md

 SECTION 1:
 ---------

-    # What's MongoDB and why we use it
+    1. What's MongoDB and why we use it

-     MongoDB is an open-source document-oriented database that is designed to store a large scale of data and also allows you to work with that data very efficiently that is called as MongoDB
+        MongoDB is an open-source document-oriented database.
+        that is designed to store a large scale of data. and also allows you to work with that data very efficiently that is called as MongoDB

-    why use MongoDB
+    2. why use MongoDB
-    .
-MongoDB is a open source tool no needs to pay any money to anyone .
-MongoDB makes use of collections and documents.
+        * MongoDB is a open source tool no needs to pay any money to anyone
+        * MongoDB makes use of collections and documents.
-    .
-Inside of the collection we have documents.
+        * Inside of the collection we have documents.
-    .
-These documents contain the data we want to store in the MongoDB database.
+        * These documents contain the data we want to store in the MongoDB database.
-    .
-Documents consist of key-value pairs which are the basic unit of data in MongoDB.
+        * Documents consist of key-value pairs which are the basic unit of data in MongoDB.
-    .
-The data stored in the MongoDB is in the format of BSON documents.
+        * The data stored in the MongoDB is in the format of BSON documents.
-    .
-BSON stands for Binary representation of JSON documents.
+        * BSON stands for Binary representation of JSON documents.
-    .
-High availability
+        * High availability
-    .
-Horizontal scaling
+        * Horizontal scaling
-    .
-Built-in security
+        * Built-in security

+    3. What's mongo-shell?

+        MongoDB Mongo shell is an interactive JavaScript interface. that allows you to interact with MongoDB instances through the command line. that is called as the mongoDB shell

+    4. why use MongoDB shell(benifits of MongoDB shell)

+        * We can run all MongoDB queries from the Mongo shell.
+        * We can Manipulate data and perform administration operations.
+        * Mongo shell uses JavaScript and a related API to issue commands.
+        * We can see previous commands in the mongo shell with up and down arrow keys.
+        * We can View possible command completions using the tab button after partially entering a command.
+        * It will print error messages, so you know what went wrong with your commands.

+    5. Install MongoDB Community Edition on Ubuntu

+       * We need to follow below these steps to install MongoDB Community Edition using the apt package manager.

+         * First we need to Import the public key it is used by the package management system, the command is

+                wget -qO - https://www.mongodb.org/static/pgp/server-6.0.asc | sudo apt-key add -

+                Note: the above the command is correct it will show output is OK

+         * However, if you receive an error  indication in system we don't have gnupg package by using below command we can install gnupg

+                sudo apt-get install gnupg

+        * Once gnupg installation is done we can retry to install importing the key

+                wget -qO - https://www.mongodb.org/static/pgp/server-6.0.asc | sudo apt-key add -

+        * After import key installation is done if we are run below this command it will shows the mongoDB shell which version is running on or system

+               lsb_release -dc.

+        * We need to create a list file for MongoDB for that we can run below command

+               echo "deb [ arch=amd64,arm64 ] https://repo.mongodb.org/apt/ubuntu bionic/mongodb-org/6.0 multiverse" | sudo tee /etc/apt/sources.list.d/mongodb-org-6.0.list

+        * We need to updated the ubuntu system for that we can run below command

+               sudo apt-get update
+        * To install the latest stable version of MongoDb for that we can run below command sudo apt-get install -y mongodb-org

+        * To start the MongoDB shell for that we can below commands one by one

+               1. sudo systemctl daemon-reload

+               2. sudo systemctl start mongod

+        * We can Verify that MongoDB has shell started or not for that we can run below command

+               sudo systemctl status mongod

+        * If we want to enable mongoDB you can use below command

+               sudo systemctl enable mongod

+        * If we want to stop mongoDB shell we can use below command

+               sudo systemctl stop mongod

+        * If we want to restart mongoDB shell we can use below command

+              sudo systemctl restart mongod

+        * If we want uninstall mongoDB we can use below command one by one

+              1. sudo service mongod stop

+              2. sudo apt-get purge mongodb-org*

+        * If we want to remove mongodb database library files and log files we can use below commands one by one

+              1. sudo rm -r /var/log/mongodb
+              2. sudo rm -r /var/lib/mongodb

+            1. LOGIN TO MONGO-SHELL

+              * After installation of MongoDB shell in linux by using below command we can log in Mongo shell

+                  mongo

 SECTION 2:
 ---------